Trek Across The Desert Planet

 • Collections: May The Fourth

 “Trek Across the Desert Planet” is a laidback homage to the Western.
-Ranging from tranquil to mysterious to bold, this 6/4 time piece explores different rhythm groupings using country swing and quartal chords in G minor.
+Ranging from tranquil to mysterious to bold, this 6/4 time piano solo explores different rhythm groupings using country swing and quartal chords in G minor.

 This piece was inspired by the epic journeys and sweeping landscapes from a desert planet far, far away.
 And, it was also inspired by the question, “How do you make a minor key sound happier?”